-The DEK that is used to encrypt a file is subsequently encrypted with the Master Key and appended in this wrapped format onto the encrypted data file.
+The DEK that is used to encrypt a file is subsequently encrypted with the master key and appended in this wrapped format onto the encrypted data file.
 The key is encrypted remotely on our key management service (KMS), which is provided by AWS.

 In order to read a file, the process is reversed: First, the NRDB host on which the data resides extracts the wrapped DEK from the file and sends it to the KMS to be decrypted (unwrapped).
 Finally, the host decrypts the data file and processes it.

-The master key is used only to encrypt DEKs, so a ciphertext attack against it is improbable.
+The master key is used only to encrypt DEKs, so a ciphertext attack against it is unlikely.
 In compliance with FIPS guidelines, the KMS automatically rotates the master key once a year.
 Each New Relic region contains a single master key, which is never transmitted out of the KMS.

 New Relic servers generate each DEK locally, and the plain text DEK is never written to disk.
-If an attacker gained access to process memory, they could retrieve the unencrypted DEK for that server and time period, but they would be unable to read data from other time periods.
+If an attacker gained access to process memory, they could retrieve the unencrypted DEK for that server and time period, but they would be unable to read data from any other time periods.

-The Master key is generated, stored, and used within a FIPS 140-2 validated hardware security module (HSM) on the KMS.
-Neither New Relic nor AWS employees can retrieve the plaintext of the master key.
+The master key is generated, stored, and used within a FIPS 140-2 validated hardware security module (HSM) on the KMS.
+Neither New Relic nor AWS employees can retrieve the plain text of the master key.
 Secure generation, management, backup, storage, and destruction are all handled and guaranteed by the KMS.
 Administrator access to key management functions is controlled and audited using AWS permissions and CloudTrail.